mbentley/docker-omada-controller/README.md

 If you don't know much about Docker or want to just get started as easily as possible, start here as this will guide you through this readme on key concepts and things you want to take into consideration.

 1. **Docker**
     * This guide assumes that you have Docker installed.
-If you don't, I would suggest starting [here](https://www.docker.com/get-started/).
+If you don't, I would suggest starting at the [Docker Getting Started Guide](https://www.docker.com/get-started/).
 1. **Verifying your CPU supports the required features for v6 of the image and above**
     * Due to the MongoDB 8 system requirements, specific CPU features are required to run v6 of the controller image and above.
     * Included in this repo is a shell script ([mongodb8_cpu_support_check.sh](./mongodb8_cpu_support_check.sh)) which can be executed to test for the required CPU features